github/docs/content/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account.md

 {% data reusables.user_settings.ssh %}
 4. Click **New SSH key** or **Add SSH key**.
   ![SSH Key button](/assets/images/help/settings/ssh-add-ssh-key.png)
 5. In the "Title" field, add a descriptive label for the new key.
-For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".
+For example, if you're using a personal Mac, you might call this key "My MacBook".
 6. Paste your key into the "Key" field.
   ![The key field](/assets/images/help/settings/ssh-key-paste.png)
 7. Click **Add SSH key**.